 Yellow

 Yellow is a bright, energetic color connected to light and sunshine.
 The color evokes cheerful, happy moods, prompting celebration.
-It is one of the oldest colors in history, used for sun gods.
-Yellow dye is made from dandelions, celery and other natural sources.
+Yellow is also said to help clear the mind for decision-making.
+It is a symbol of wisdom.
+It is one of the oldest colors in history and represents the sun gods.
+Raw materials for yellow dye are dandelions, celery, and other natural sources.

 Green

-Green is the color of the earth, symbolizing growth, renewal and abundance.
-This hue has blue’s calmness and yellow’s energy, resulting in a balanced, harmonious color.
-Green pigments used to be made with toxic chemicals, but safe alternatives are available today, including mint and grass.
+Green is a secondary hue formed by combining blue and yellow.
+Green is the color of the earth, embodying growth, renewal, and abundance.
+This hue has blue's calmness and yellow's energy, resulting in a balanced, harmonious color.
+Initially, materials for manufacturing green pigments used toxic chemicals, but safe alternatives, including mint and grass, are available today.

 Blue

-Blue represents security, peace and calmness.
-It also exudes confidence, authority and responsibility.
+Blue represents security, peace, and calmness.
+It also exudes confidence, authority, and responsibility.
 In the English language, the color has some connotations with sadness.
-Blue dye was once made from indigo, and synthetic indigo is its most common source today.
+Synthetic indigo is today's most common source of blue dye.

 Violet